 Monitoring provides visibility into the performance, uptime, and overall health of cloud-powered applications.
-Stackdriver collects and ingests metrics, events, and metadata from Cloud Composer to generate insights via dashboards and charts.
+Cloud Monitoring collects and ingests metrics, events, and metadata from Cloud Composer to generate insights via dashboards and charts.
 You can use Monitoring to understand the performance and health of your Cloud Composer environments and Airflow metrics.

 Logging captures the logs that the scheduler and worker containers produce.
 The logs contain useful system-level and Airflow dependency information to help with debugging.
 For information about viewing logs, see Viewing Airflow logs.